 One of the common themes of men's publications is an emphasis on muscularity and masculine bravado.
 The goal of wellness for a majority of publications is to have big biceps, a wide chest, a narrow waist, and a powerful sex drive.
 If you think that's an over-generalization, do a quick search of "men's fitness magazine covers" to see what kind of stuff is getting written about.

 The simple truth is that the vast majority of us don't look like Greek gods.
 Hell, even these guys don't look like Greek gods.
-A good Greek would have way more body hair than these shaved, photoshopped torsos do.
+Without photo retouching and strained flexing, they, too, would have less definition, more stray hairs, acne, stretch marks, and everything else the rest of us do.

 Most of us have at least a bit of soft flesh in our middles, moles, freckles, acne, scars, tattoos, and tufts of hair that do as they will.
 Many of us aren't as tall as these men, don't have the income of these men, and don't have the same sexual identity as these men.